tzConnectBerlin/slate/source/index.html.md

 EOF
 ```

-> To authorize at authorization guarded endpoints, use this code:
+> To authorize at authorization guarded endpoints eg `/auth/logged_in`, use this code:

 ```shell
 # With shell, you can just pass the correct header with each request